Kubernetes On-Premises: How to Automate and Optimize Costs

 Conclusion

 Managing Kubernetes across on-premises and multi-cloud environments is complex and requires a suite of tools and processes.
-Cast AI eliminates this complexity by automating infrastructure management and improving visibility.
+Cast eliminates this complexity by automating infrastructure management and improving visibility.

 Automated workload management ensures that scaling and resource adjustments happen instantly, minimizing manual interventions.
 Real-time cost visibility empowers FinOps teams to make informed decisions and avoid wasteful spending.